percona/pmm-doc/docs/setting-up/client/mongodb.md

 - until the next database instance restart, by running a command in a `mongo` session.

 !!! note alert alert-primary ""
-    Profiling is turned off by default as it can adversely affect the performance of the database server on certain circumstances (e.g. busy servers profiling all queries).
+Profiling is disabled by default as it may negatively impact the performance of the database server under specific circumstances, such as when busy servers are profiling all queries.

 ### Set profiling in the configuration file